Periodic Classification of Elements | Class 10 CBSE | Web Notes | Part 3 - Modern Periodic Table

 Atoms of different elements with the same number of shells are placed in the same period.

-Number of elements in periods are based on how electrons are filled into various shells.
+Number of elements in periods is based on how electrons are filled into various shells.

 Mendeleev used formulae of compounds as a basic property to decide the position of an element.
 This was a good choice because elements are arranged in groups based on the number of valence electrons and valency.
-Since valency in a group is same, they will form similar formulae with hydrogen, oxygen etc. Thus they show similar chemical properties.
+Since valency in a group is the same, they will form similar formulae with hydrogen, oxygen, etc. Thus, they show similar chemical properties.

 Trends in the Modern Periodic Table